schamblee/rule-management-example/README.md

 ## Using Auth0 Rules Management Sample App

-To start the sample app, run the command `yarn dev` from the project's root directory which will start the backend api and React client.
+To start the sample app, run the command `yarn dev` from the project's root directory which will start the Node API and React client.

 The app will be available at <http://localhost:3000/>